Business process management

 It’s a popular business cliché: “Work smarter, not harder.”
 And if anyone ever asks you to tell them what that means, say, “Well, essentially, it’s business process management.”

-Business process management (BPM) is the practice of using computer software to assist a business with conducting its work.
+Business process management (BPM), or business process management software, is the practice of using computer software to assist a business with conducting its work.
 It allows employees to work smarter by letting the BPM system handle logistics and rudimentary processing, freeing users to focus on more high-value tasks and exception cases.
 The BPM system ensures that work is handled consistently, and that items arrive where they need to be, when they need to be there.
 Employees no longer spend time figuring out what tasks they have to do.
 Instead, they can focus on completing the tasks given to them.

 To learn a little bit more about BPM, we sat and chatted with Hyland Software’s BPM guru, Dan Wilson.